Why does Twitter have URL requirements for advertising?

 - Your URLs may not generate pop-ups or pop-unders.

-- Your URL may not lead to a page that requires a user to sign in to view the landing page content.
+- Your URL may not lead to a page that requires a customer to sign in to view the landing page content.

 - You may not change the end destination or landing page of your URLs after you have promoted them.

-- Your URL may not require the user to view the content in a separate software or program.
+- Your URL may not require the customer to view the content in a separate software or program.

 How does this policy vary from country to country?